 For those about to wed, a conversation should take place regarding how property should be divided in the event of a divorce or separation.
-New Jersey Supreme Court’s board-certified attorney Frank E. Tournour of East Brunswick, New Jersey, explains why couples should consider prenuptial agreements, what the agreements should address, when the agreement should be made, and other aspects of this common and often vastly beneficial measure.
+New Jersey Supreme Court board-certified attorney Frank E. Tournour founded our East Brunswick firm, Tournour Law, in 1999 and can answer your questions about prenuptial agreements, also sometimes called premarital agreements.
+To get you started, we provide answers to a few common questions below.

-The choice to have a prenuptial agreement is something every couple should discuss if they are thinking about getting married and sharing assets.
-This should include discussion of the division and ownership of property and debts, spousal support and inheritance of property.
+Every situation is unique.
+Each couple should discuss their options.
+This discussion should include consideration of the division and ownership of property and debts, spousal support and alimony and inheritance of property.

 Prenuptial agreements are only legally binding concerning property and finances.
 They do not address the terms of a marriage or determine any circumstances dealing with the care of children.

 Only you and your partner can determine whether you wish to enter a prenuptial agreement, but we recommend you consider this step if:

-- You own one or more businesses or own your own practice
+- You own one or more businesses or your own practice

 - You expect to see an increase in income or have a career in a lucrative professional field